 The steps above make you into a good content marketing teacher, building a relationship with customers by educating them and making them smart buyers.

 A teacher talks to the whole class at the same time, sharing the same information with everyone, as you’re now doing with content.

 Elevate your content from teacher to tutor.

 To align content to the buyer journey, go beyond the role of teacher.
 Become a tutor who customizes content to each buyer’s specific needs, teaching buyers what they need to know one by one.

 Apply marketing automation to personalize your content:

-- Personalize content with names, relevant topics, known preferences and experiences, previous purchases and more.
+- Personalize content with names, relevant topics, known preferences and experiences, previous purchases, and more.

-- Apply pattern recognition to find which links a buyer clicks, what time of the day and week they’re active, which sources and media they choose.
+- Apply pattern recognition to find which links a buyer clicks, what time of the day and week they’re active, and which sources and media they choose.